 Can a smart watch replace a traditional medical alert system?

 For many, yes.
-A smart watch for seniors offers the core features of a medical alert system—like fall detection and an SOS button—in a more discreet and functional package.
+A smartwatch for seniors offers the core features of a medical alert system—like fall detection and an SOS button—in a more discreet and functional package.
 They also provide additional health monitoring features that traditional systems lack.
 However, dedicated medical alert systems may offer a more robust connection to their monitoring centers.

 How accurate is the fall detection feature?